 Dr. Pemberton works closely with members of the Children’s Mercy philanthropy team and several of hospital donors, including Braden’s Hope for Childhood Cancer, Noah’s Bandage Project, Curing Kids Cancer and Big Slick.
 He is a member of the Inclusion and Diversity in Research Work Group and co-directs the Translational Research Seminar series with a colleague at the Stowers Institute for Medical Research.

 Prior to joining Children’s Mercy Kansas City, Dr. Pemberton was the Administrative Director of Frontiers: The Heartland Institute for Clinical and Translational Research, the $25 Million NIH-funded Clinical and Translational Science Award at the University of Kansas Medical Center.

-Originally from Derry, Northern Ireland, he graduated with a bachelor of science degree in cell biology and immunology from the University College of Wales, Aberystwyth, in 1987.
-He obtained his PhD in molecular biology from the Medical Research Council’s Clinical Sciences Centre, at Imperial College London, in 1997.
+Originally from Derry, Northern Ireland, he graduated with a Bachelor of Science degree in cell biology and immunology from the University College of Wales, Aberystwyth, in 1987.
+He obtained his PhD in molecular biology from the Medical Research Council’s Clinical Sciences Centre at Imperial College London, in 1997.

-Dr. Pemberton brings a background in basic science and a thorough understanding of the research grant processes to his position at the Children’s Mercy Research Institute where he will facilitate translational science, bringing the breakthrough results of laboratory research to the hospital’s patients and clinics.
+Dr. Pemberton is an experienced scientific, academic and health care administrator and brings a background in basic science and a thorough understanding of the research grant processes to his position at the CMRI, where he facilitates translational science, bringing the breakthrough results of laboratory research to the hospital’s patients and clinics.